scexao-org/vampires_dpp/docs/tutorials/index.md

-# Tutorials
+# Workflows

 VAMPIRES is a very dynamic instrument used in a variety of observing scenarios.
-The tutorials below represent some of the most common use-cases of VAMPIRES, and while open-use observer modes are prioritized there are also tutorials for engineering related tasks.
+The workflows below represent some of the most common use-cases of VAMPIRES, and while open-use observer modes are prioritized there are also tutorials for engineering related tasks.

 ## Open-use observing